palewire/first-python-notebook/docs/src/columns.md

 accident_list['latimes_make_and_model'].str.upper()
 ```

-While it's not useful to use in this case, we can try out the companion `lower` method to see it do the opposite.
+While it's not useful in this case, we can try out the companion `lower` method to see it do the opposite.

 ```{code-cell}
 :tags: [show-input]